All About Terpenes

 Nerolidol is a terpene that produces a smell similar to fresh bark and is often referred to as woodsy or fruity.
 This terpene can also be found in citronella, ginger, jasmine, lavender and tree oil.
 Nerolidol has also been shown to have sedative properties.

 Carene offers a sweet, pungent odour and is found naturally in essential oils such as cypress oil, juniper berry oil and fir needle essential oil.
 Is also present in pine extract, bell pepper, basil oil, and citrus peel oil from fruits like lemons, limes, and tangerines.
+Carene is believed to promote memory retention and alertness and has been shown to have anti-inflammatory properties.

 Menthol is not the most common cannabis terpene but is certainly well-known.
 Its commonly found in mint plants such as spearmint and peppermint.
 Menthol is said to have antioxidant and anti-inflammatory properties, and aids in boosting the immune system.
 This terpene is recognized by its minty flavour and cooling sensation.